 - Crushing Shells: Once dried, crush the clam shells into smaller pieces.
 You can use a hammer, rolling pin, or even a food processor.
 Smaller pieces decompose faster and integrate better into your compost.

-Adding Clam Shells to Your Compost
+Adding Clam Shells to your Compost

 Incorporate the crushed clam shells into your compost pile by evenly distributing them throughout the layers.
 This guarantees they mix well with other organic materials, promoting even decomposition.
 Clam shells are a great addition because they add calcium, improving soil structure and helping plants thrive.
 Crushing the shells speeds up their breakdown, making nutrients more readily available.